 A: The primary aim of the six peer mentoring sessions is provide the invited group of artists a space to discuss/feedback on their projects and practice.
-There may be outcomes such as online blogs, websites etc that it might be appropriate to share with the public.
+There may be incidental outcomes such as online blogs, websites etc that it might be appropriate to share more widely but public output is not the main goal of the programme.
 The peer mentoring sessions themselves are not intended to be public events.
 Some host organisations stipulate that involved artists should coordinate and participate in an additional public facing event at the end of the 6 month period.
 A small additional budget will be provided by the host organisation if this is the case.

 A: We anticipate a significant amount of the £1,800 budget will be spent on the lead artists fee for coordinating and administrating the sessions.

 The follow items are other examples of acceptable expenditure (Please note this is not an exhaustive list)

 - Equipment hire (if required equipment is not available at host venue)